JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 * produced widespread antigen-antibody complex deposition, particularly in the kidneys.

+urticaria

+* A skin rash triggered by a reaction to food, medicine, or other irritants.

 Thrombocytopenia

 * thrombotic microangiopathy such as thrombotic thrombocytopenic purpura

+Hereditary angioedema

+* autosomal-reces- sive disorder of the complement pathway in which there is a deficiency of antigenic or functional C1 inhibitor, resulting in recurrent episodes of edema.

 Hypocomplementemia